mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 <canvas id="overall-finances"></canvas>

-Okay, I'm still not making a profit, but this time I have a good excuse!
+Okay, my net profits are still negative, but this time I have a good excuse!

 I sell a physical product now, so my income lags my expenses by two or three months.
 My profit margins are 50% to 200% per sale, so the numbers will catch up eventually.